-We offer a wide variety of service to cater to the needs of every individual child!
+We offer a wide variety of services to cater to the needs of every individual child!

 Pediatric occupational therapy addresses fine motor skills, visual perception, and cognition through purposeful everyday activities.
 The areas addressed include hand skills, sensory processing, self-feeding, self-care, social skills, and play/leisure skills.